Lord William Cecil (courtier): Early life

 Lord William was born on 2 November 1854, a younger son of William Cecil, 3rd Marquess of Exeter (1825–1895) and Lady Georgina Sophia Pakenham (died 1909), daughter of Thomas Pakenham, 2nd Earl of Longford (1774–1835).
 His paternal grandparents were Brownlow Cecil, 2nd Marquess of Exeter (1795–1867), and Isabella Poyntz, daughter of William Stephen Poyntz (1770–1840), an English Whig and Liberal politician who sat in the House of Commons variously between 1800 and 1837.

-His siblings included: Brownlow Henry George, Lord Burghley, later the 4th Marquess of Exeter (1849–1898), Lord Francis Horace Pierrepont (1851–1889), who married Edith Brookes, daughter of Sir William Cunliffe Brooks, 1st Baronet, Lady Catherine Sarah (1861–1918), who married Henry de Vere Vane, 9th Baron Barnard, Colonel Lord John Pakenham Joicey-Cecil (1867–1942), Lady Isabella Georgiana Katherine (died 1903), who married William Battie-Wrightson, Lady Mary Louisa Wellesley (died 1930), who married James Hozier, 2nd Baron Newlands, and Lady Louisa Alexandrina (died 1950) and Lady Frances Emily (died 1951), both of whom died unmarried.
+His siblings included: Brownlow Henry George, Lord Burghley, later the 4th Marquess of Exeter (1849–1898), Lord Francis Horace Pierrepont (1851–1889), who married Edith Brookes, daughter of Sir William Cunliffe Brooks, 1st Baronet, Lady Catherine Sarah (1861–1918), who married Henry Vane, 9th Baron Barnard, Colonel Lord John Pakenham Joicey-Cecil (1867–1942), Lady Isabella Georgiana Katherine (died 1903), who married William Battie-Wrightson, Lady Mary Louisa Wellesley (died 1930), who married James Hozier, 2nd Baron Newlands, and Lady Louisa Alexandrina (died 1950) and Lady Frances Emily (died 1951), both of whom died unmarried.

 Career

 Cecil's military career began when he was commissioned as a supernumerary sub-lieutenant in the Northampton and Rutland Militia on 9 May 1874, with subsequent promotion to lieutenant from the same date.
 On 29 November 1876 he transferred to the regulars as a lieutenant in the 2nd Foot, moving to the Grenadier Guards on 31 January 1877.
 He served in the Suakin Expedition in Sudan in 1885 and was promoted to captain on 18 July that year.

 Cecil was Lieutenant-Colonel Commandant of the 4th (Militia) Battalion, the Lincolnshire Regiment from 16 April 1890, with the honorary rank of colonel.
 During 1900 the battalion was stationed at Parkhurst barracks on the Isle of Wight, not far from Queen Victoria's residence Osborne House, where Cecil was a regular visitor.
 He resigned his commission on 13 September 1902, retaining his rank, when his younger brother Lord John succeeded in command of the battalion.
 During the First World War, he was a temporary major in the 9th Battalion, County of London Volunteer Regiment from 1 September 1916, relinquishing his commission in the Volunteer Force on 12 March 1920.

-In 1892, he became a Groom-in-Waiting to Queen Victoria and remained as such until her death in 1901.
+In July 1892, he was appointed Equerry-in-Waiting to Prince and Princess Henry of Battenberg (she was Princess Beatrice, daughter of the Queen), and the same year he became a Groom-in-Waiting to Queen Victoria and remained as such until her death in 1901.
 He was then an Extra Gentleman Usher from 1924 under King George V until his retirement in 1937.
 In 1909, he was invested as a Commander, Royal Victorian Order, C.V.O., and later, he was also invested as Bailiff Grand Cross, Most Venerable Order of the Hospital of St. John of Jerusalem.